 Since the last post a lot of work has been done, women’s health although it is not always really obvious from looking.
-I’ve spent a lot of time on the engine with the builder on the phone, visit this site doing a net meeting and having the computer hooked to the EFI system.
+I’ve spent a lot of time on the engine with the builder on the phone, best place to buy cialis online doing a net meeting and having the computer hooked to the EFI system.
 We spent most of the time working on eliminating a stalling problem and trying to get the engine to start better and run smoothly when cold.
 The stalling problem appears to be resolved, but the engine still starts poorly.
 It was oscillating at cold starts – nearly stalling and then revving back up multiple times before leveling out at idle.
 Now it just starts poorly – if at all – unless I give it gas.
 That will have to continue to be a focus area.

 Other things we did were to run the go-kart on road with the engine at high RPM – 3500-5500 – to monitor and set up the Air/Fuel ratios.
 Julie and I did this, Julie in the passenger seat holding and reading the EFI info on the laptop.
 I was driving and trying to hold my hat on.
 We ran at 70-80 mph – probably not really safe considering the state of the build.
 But, the good thing is the car handled and drove well, so it was worth it – mostly.
 Julie said she feared for her life – I thought it was fun!

 I also verified the tach was working properly and went through a calibration on the speedometer and odometer to get that reading correctly.
 Also, after filling the fuel tank I calibrated the fuel gauge.
 I also purchased a couple of extra calibration wires for the clock and odometer.
 I drilled some holes in the dash filler panel and permanently mounted these calibration wires since I will need to use them periodically and need easy access.
 Once the car is finished, to get to the gauges for adjustments I would have to pull them from the front or remove the body – neither good options.